myeonghak/AutoEncoder_for_Denoising/README.md

 ---

--	simple implementation of denoising picture using Keras AutoEncoder structure. <br/><br/>
+-	A simple implementation of denoising picture using Keras AutoEncoder structure. <br/><br/>

 -	I used pictures of mine for a bit of fun.